sandialabs/seat-qgis-plugin/docs/src/tutorials/pacwave/input.rst

    :scale: 75 %
    :alt: PacWave Result Layers

 Each layer will group corresponds to the module output as shown below.
-To add the map layer, see the :ref:`map` section.
+To add the map layer, see the :ref:`quick_map_services` section.